neoforged/Documentation/docs/resources/client/models/index.md

 Models are JSON files that determine the visual shape and texture(s) of a block or item.
 A model consists of cuboid elements, each with their own size, that then get assigned a texture to each face.

-Each item gets an item model assigned to it by its registry name.
-For example, an item with the registry name `examplemod:example_item` would get the model at `assets/examplemod/models/item/example_item.json` assigned to it.
-For blocks, this is a bit more complicated, as they get assigned a blockstate file first.
-See [below][bsfile] for more information.
+Items use the associated model(s) defined by its [client item][citem] while blocks use the associated model in the [blockstate file][bsfile].
+These locations are relative to the `models` directory, so a model with the registry name `examplemod:item/example_model` would be defined by the JSON at `assets/examplemod/models/item/example_model.json`.

 ## Specification

 _See also: [Model][mcwikimodel] on the [Minecraft Wiki][mcwiki]_